Fabulous Flax Seeds

 - Flax seeds make a great egg replacer in recipes.
-To replace one egg, blend 1 TBS flax seeds with 3 TBS water in a blender until frothy.
+To replace one egg, blend (or whisk) 1 TBS ground flax seeds with 3 TBS water until frothy.

 - Flax should be consumed as part of a low-fat, whole food, plant-based diet.
 Although flax seeds are beneficial, the overall structure of the diet is responsible for the beneficial effect, not just one food.
 In other words, you are unlikely to experience big benefits from adding one food to your diet, but rather from changing the entirety of what you eat.

 - In order to prevent oxidation, flax seeds should be stored in an airtight container in the fridge (or freezer) until ready to grind before use.
 Pre-ground seeds should also be stored airtight.
 Examples of airtight containers include plastic containers with sealable lids, glass jars with lids that can be sealed closed, and plastic freezer bags with sealable openings.

 Flax Seed vs Chia Seed

 Chia seeds are another great source of fiber, antioxidants, and ALA which converts into Omega-3 fatty acids; however, flax seeds provide better cancer protection.
 And in Dr. Michael Greger’s opinion, the cancer-fighting lignans make flax seeds the better choice.

 Many experts in the plant-based world recommend adding ground flax seed to your daily routine, while others say it’s not a requirement since we can get all the nutrients we need through plants in general.
 Whether or not you choose to add ground flax (or any seeds) to your regimen, please remember that it’s the TOTALITY of your diet that matters the most, way more than adding one superfood to your routine.